lmnb2055/stanCode-SC001/README.md

 - **Assignment 4:** 🖼Image Processing with SimpleImage

 ## 💻 About stanCode 001
 The backbone of my Python journey is stanCode, founded by Stanford MSc. grad Jerry.
-His mission?
-To make Stanford-level CS education accessible to all students in Taiwan—no matter their background.
+He makes Stanford-level CS education accessible to all students in Taiwan—no matter their background.

 stanCode 001 draws inspiration from Stanford’s renowned CS106A, laying down a strong foundation in programming, critical thinking, and problem-solving.
 It’s where I learned to code not just for machines, but for people. 💖